 Narrow down the range of thermometer types out there to get the best for your needs delivered right to your doorstep.

 Pet stores like Chewy.com typically stock thermometers that can be used for pets and humans alike.
-Just be sure to label each thermometer so you're not sharing one with Fido.
+But be sure to label each thermometer so you're not sharing one with Fido.

 Rite Aid stocks a small selection of thermometers, as well as many other first-aid essentials to have in your home — and you can usually snag a great deal here.

-New types of thermometers are now available to the public to more easily and accurately determine body temperature, even for little ones who may not sit still:
+New types of thermometers are now publicly available to more easily and accurately determine body temperature, even for little ones who are restless:

 - Forehead thermometers.
 Also called infrared thermometers, these take a heat reading of your temporal artery, found in your forehead.
 Offering a way to take your temperature with a quick swipe, especially helpful for gauging the temps of babies, experts say that readings aren’t as reliable as digital thermometers.

 - Digital thermometers.
 Considered the most accurate way to take your temperature, these tools are more invasive than forehead thermometers, with readings taken from under the tongue, under the armpit or in the rectum.

 - Electronic ear thermometers.
 Like forehead thermometers, this type also relies on infrared technology and is easier to use on wary small children.
 But they can be pricey, and readings aren’t often as accurate as digital thermometers, especially if there’s a lot of wax in the ear.

 - Plastic strip thermometers.
 Old-school strips can help you detect a fever in a pinch when applied to the forehead.
 But they don’t provide exact readings.